I HAVE TWO FORTHCOMING COMMENTARIES

 MY REVELATION COMMENTARY

-Thanks for your interest in my forthcoming Revelation commentary titled: The Divorce of Israel: A Redemptive-Historical Interpretation of Revelation.
-I completed its research and writing in early 2016.
-It will be a two-volume set of around 1700 pages.
+Thanks for your interest in my Revelation commentary titled: The Divorce of Israel: A Redemptive-Historical Interpretation of Revelation.
+I completed its research and writing in early 2016 and submitted it to the publisher at that time.
+It will be a two-volume set of a little over 1800 pages.

-The publisher is Tolle Lege Publishers.
-They are currently working on a second proofing.
-Due to the size and complexity of the work (deeply exegetical; voluminously footnoted), it is taking them longer than anticipated to complete.
-In fact, in the Spring of 2018 they brought on another proofer to assist them.
+The publisher is Tolle Lege Press.
+Due to the size and complexity of the work (deeply exegetical; voluminously footnoted; technical use of biblical languages; and so forth) and the unexpected reduction of Tolle Lege’s staff, it has taken them much longer than anticipated to complete.

 “It’s a massive project.
 It’s being diligently worked on as quickly as possible to avoid doing a poor job.
 It’s taking a lot of time to get through editing, proofing, updating.
 Every week a new section is completed.
 Last I sent an update they were nearly finished with the first volume completely and partway through the second.”